-APBP 2020 Lifetime Achievement Award and Professional-of-the-Year Awards
+Lifetime Achievement Award

 Awards Criteria

 The APBP Awards program began in 2000 with the Lifetime Achievement Award.
 Awards for Public and Private Sector Professionals of the Year were added in 2007; the Young Professional of the Year award was added in 2009; the Research Professional of the Year award was added in 2018.
+The Chapter of the Year and the Chapter Momentum Awards were added in 2024.

 The Lifetime Achievement Award recognizes an individual who has made a substantial commitment to the profession during his or her lifetime and who has shown excellence in the field of bicycle and pedestrian planning, design, advocacy, and/or education.
 The award distinguishes those whose vision and determination have made their communities better places to bicycle and walk and who inspire the rest of us.
 This award is open to both APBP members and non-members who have contributed to our profession.
 A person may be nominated posthumously, after retirement, or while still working in the field.